Datellers’ Brush Slicer User Guide

 The Brush Slicer, our latest addition to Power BI Custom Visuals, aims to revolutionize date slicing with an innovative approach.
 Unlike conventional date slicers, the Brush Slicer empowers users to effortlessly select specific date ranges by simply dragging over the desired time-period, all while examining trends and anomalies.
 This feature offers flexibility and customization for tailored date slicing in time series analysis.

 We have packed the Brush Slicer with an array of features.
-From incorporating Secondary Measures for comparisons like Actual vs Target, to enabling zoom functionality for a more detailed view of any date range, and even allowing users to add Milestones for event markers such as Discount Periods – the Brush Slicer aims to elevate the users data analysis experience.
+From incorporating multiple Measures for comparisons like Actual vs Target, to enabling zoom functionality for a more detailed view of any date range,The Brush Slicer aims to elevate the users data analysis experience.
 Additionally, with the Snapping feature, seamlessly navigating between Years or Months becomes intuitive and efficient.

-The example below shows the selection of a specific date range within the sales data
+The example below shows the selection of a specific date range within the sales data.

 The following is what the Brush Slicer offers its users: